 Circumambulating the earth, Bhargavram (Bhagwan Parshuram) became the invincible emperor of the earth.
 He performed the Vishwajeet mahayadnya (fire sacrifice) befitting His royal status.
 He hosted the yadnya with joy and on the pretext gave away all His assets.
 Retaining only His warfare abilities and His physical body he donated even the earth He had won, to Sage Kashyap.

 Then Sage Kashyap made Him aware of another moral responsibility.
 As per Scriptures a donor should never use what he has donated.
 Sage Kashyap told Him that since He had offered the entire earth He had given up His right to it so He had no right to live on it.

 Parshuram accepted this at once and with the thought of creating new land for Him to live on He requested the sea to recede a little.

-Observing that the sea did not comply He released an arrow from His bow into the sea and appealed wherever this arrow strikes in the west, grant me land of the width and height of the Sahyadri mountain.
+Observing that the sea did not comply He released an arrow from His bow into the sea and appealed wherever this arrow strikes in the west, grant me land of that width and with length equal to the height of the Sahyadri mountain.
 Thus that land which rose above the sea is called Aparant.
 This is the stretch of land from Kanyakumari to Bhrugukutch in the north.

 Preference : Holy text : Vaishvanar Avtar, Author : Dr. Shrikantji Rajimwale